BLOG

 close

-Did you receive a Form 1099 from your cryptocurrency exchange or platform?
+Did you receive a Form 1099 from your cryptocurrency exchange?

 In this guide, we’ll break down everything you need to know about Form 1099 as it relates to cryptocurrencies and digital assets.
 By the time you’re finished reading, you’ll learn how 1099s are reported to the IRS and how you can use the information from Form 1099 to complete your tax return.